X9VoiD/VoiDPlugins/MLFilter/README.md

-# ExpASFilter
+# MLFilter

 A general purpose filter which uses machine learning techniques to process cursor points of up to N samples and M degree of complexity.
-It can be configured to be used as a latency compensation filter, or a low-latency jitter-reduction filter.
+It can be configured to be used as a latency compensation filter, a low latency cursor correction filter, or a smart smoothing filter.

-# Installation
+## Installation

 Donwnload the plugins from [latest releases.](https://github.com/X9VoiD/OTDPlugins/actions)

-# Configuration Help
+## Configuration Help

 These are the different configuration knobs for the filter.

-## Offset
+### Offset
 Amount of time in milliseconds to offset the prediction for the next point.

 * Zero Offset - Filter will apply sub-zero latency cursor correction.